HoangSonLe/ZENSTORE_FE_ADMIN/components/ui/CKEditor/README.md

 2. Include only the basic plugins that don't require premium features
 3. Suppress notifications about premium features or API key requirements

+### Resize Handle Feature

+The component includes an enhanced resize handle that allows users to adjust the height of the editor:

+1. The resize handle is located in the bottom-right corner of the editor
+2. Users can click and drag this handle to resize the editor vertically and horizontally
+3. The resize handle has been styled to be more visible and easier to use
+4. The editor maintains minimum and maximum height constraints to ensure usability

-The component includes code to intercept and hide any notifications about API keys or premium features, allowing you to use TinyMCE without those distractions.
+The component also includes code to intercept and hide any notifications about API keys or premium features, allowing you to use TinyMCE without those distractions.

 ## Example Implementation